jobiols/odoo-env/README.md

               - new parameter -E to install external dependences in manifest.py
     - 0.10.22 find manifest with exact name instaed of part of name.
     - 0.10.21 change dbtools version to 1.3.0
-    - 0.10.20 fix --restore --from-server if does not work when base_dir is not default
+    - 0.10.20 fix --restore --from-server does not work when base_dir is not default
     - 0.10.19 dbtools for postgres 14.2
     - 0.10.18 ADD warning if --nginx issued and there are no nginx image on proyect
     - 0.10.16 FIX overwrite workers in odoo.conf